john-davanzo/cs61_final_project_john_devon/README.md

 # COSC 61 Final Project - Movie Analysis
 This repo contains the materials for the final project of Devon Starr and John D'Avanzo for COSC 61 @ Dartmouth 23X.

+## Original Dataset Description
-## Our dataset we found on kaggle contains `movies`, each with the following attributes:
+ Our dataset we found on kaggle contains 4803 `movies`, each with the following attributes:

 * `index` - row number, starts at 0
 * `budget`